RagnarB83/ash-documentation/docs/coordinate-input.rst

     print("HF_frag.coords : ", HF_frag.coords)

-More conveniently would be to use the print_coords function though (to print elems and coords):
+For printing coordinates is may also be more convenient to use the print_coords function though (to print elems and coords):

 .. code-block:: python